ZXS-Labs/DispNOV2/README.md

 Synthetic dataset UnrealStereo4K is created by [Fabio Tosi](https://vision.disi.unibo.it/~ftosi/), refer to Link [SMD-Nets](https://github.com/fabiotosi92/SMD-Nets) for the method of downloading this dataset.

-***The files with 'DispNO' in the filename represent our proposed method, while those without 'DispNO' represent the baseline model HDA-Net.***
+***ATTENTION: The files with 'DispNO' in the filename represent our proposed method, while those without 'DispNO' represent the baseline model HDA-Net.***

 ### Train